Build a digital memorial with us!

 #everynamecounts is a crowdsourcing initiative by the Arolsen Archives: Together with tens of thousands of volunteers, we establish a digital memorial to the people persecuted by the Nazis.
 That way, future generations will be able to remember the names and identities of these victims.
 With #everynamecounts, everyone can stand up for respect, diversity, and democracy.
 Because the reasons for persecution are not a thing of the past.

-We are building the world’s largest online archive on people persecuted and murdered by the Nazis.
-To do this, the names and data in scanned historical documents must be digitally transcribed.
+Thanks to #everynamecounts, we build the world’s largest online archive on people persecuted by the Nazis.
+Tens of thousands of volunteers are already onboard and help us to digitally transcribe the names and data in historical documents.

 Common questions about the project #everynamecounts

 But what is even more important is that “#everynamecounts” is all about active remembrance, about giving volunteers the opportunity to commemorate the victims of Nazi crimes.
 With every list you work on, you are helping victims and their families and friends by creating digital tags that will enable them to find the last traces of the people they are searching for.

 In 2013, the archive was inscribed on UNESCO’S Memory of the World Register.
 And in 2019, the organization changed its name to Arolsen Archives.
 Today, it is an international center on persecution under National Socialism.